Corey Bailey

 Century, will, as often as not, have to be speed corrected to obtain the correct

 pitch of the music recording.
-Many of those discs were vertical cut which, refers
+Many of those discs were vertical cut which, refers to

-while the majority of discs produced in Europe were recorded at 77.98 RPM.
+majority of discs produced in Europe were recorded at 77.98 RPM.

 The reason is that the electric motors (from the mid-1920’s onward) used to spin

-the platter for disk cutting lathes and consumer record players were referenced
+the platter for disk cutting lathes and consumer record players were referenced to

-to the power line frequency, which is 60Hz in the US and 50Hz in Europe.
+the power line frequency, which is 60Hz in the US and 50Hz in Europe.

 The standards for the manufacture of 78 RPM records regarding the

-Record/Playback equalization were quite often different from one record
+Record/Playback equalization were quite often different from one record company

-company to another until things were standardized in the late 1930’s.
+to another until things were standardized in the late 1930’s.

 Before that, is the era that will involve the most research in order to properly play